|

 is about 100 kilometers (62 miles) northwest of Lijiang Old

-Town lying between Jade Dragon Snow Mountain (Yulong Xueshan) and Haba
+Town lying between Jade Dragon Snow Mountain (Yulong Xueshan) and

-sides to the rushing Golden Sands (Jingsha) River with its 18 frothing
+degrees) mountain sides to the rushing Golden Sands (Jingsha) River

-rapids more than 200 meters (about 700 feet) below.
-This is a great
+with its 18 frothing rapids more than 200 meters (about 700 feet)

-sightseeing stop with enormous photo opportunities.
-Bring your camera,
+below.
+This is a great sightseeing stop with enormous photo

-wear skid proof shoes, and be prepared to be astonished.
+opportunities.
+Bring your camera, wear skid proof shoes, and be

 Use your browsers "Go Back" button to return to the